j4p3/bonner.jp/content/collections/posts/0-aa-sincerity.md

 Until suddenly cable television provided a venue for pop culture to swing back in the other direction.
 Cynicism was edgy and cool.
 Sincerity was corny.
 Shows like Seinfeld and Frasier reveled in this new nihilism: [one of the original great video essays was an analysis of how television reflected our societal swing away, and then back to, sincerity](https://www.youtube.com/watch?v=2doZROwdte4).

-David Foster Wallace, author and one of the greatest voices in recent decades, took an incredibly prescient shot at predicting the societal effects of the internet in the form of ubiquitious videoconferencing.
+David Foster Wallace had another prescient story about the societal effects of the internet in the form of ubiquitious videoconferencing.
 In *Infinite Jest* he described, in retrospect, the demise of the videophone: at first, it was a beloved invention that was rapidly adopted.
 But people loved seeing themselves more than they cared to see others.
 And the pressure of appearing at any time, on screen, put-together and ready to put on a public face even after just rolling out of bed, proved to be too much.
 Masks were sold, just good enough to fool the cheap cameras of the early videophones.
 But of course technology improved.
 And so the masks, and, eventually, full lens-cap dioramas, as the arms race progressed.
 Eventually nobody ever actually appeared on their videophones at all, and they fell into disuse.

 ## This is not a special, modern phenomenon